conormol/til/Javascript/typeof Operator.md

 console.log(typeof name);
 ```
-The above returns the value 'string'
+The above returns the value 'string'.